 - 1. As soon as possible after the assault has occurred, contact your Campus Public Safety Department.
 Public Safety personnel will notify local police authorities upon the request of the victim.
 Victims, of course, may request anonymity to the extent practicable and permitted by law. - 2.
-Because physical evidence is of utmost importance to help establish proof of criminal assault and/or identify a perpetrator: - Do not change your clothing. - Do not clean your body or clothing. - Do not disturb or alter the crime scene or area - 3.
-You will be advised to go to the rape treatment center at Jackson Memorial Hospital for a medical examination and treatment of physical injuries.
+Because physical evidence is of utmost importance to help establish proof of criminal assault and/or identify a perpetrator: - Do not change your clothing. - Do not clean your body or clothing. - Do not disturb or alter the crime scene or area. - You will be advised to go to the rape treatment center at Jackson Memorial Hospital for a medical examination and treatment of physical injuries.
 Emotional counseling is available at the Rape Treatment Center or you may choose to see a private counselor. - 4.
 Upon request, all victims of sexual assault will be provided the opportunity to change their academic schedule.

-College Policy Regarding Orders of Protection, No Contact Orders, Restraining Orders, or Similar Lawful Orders Issued by a Criminal, Civil, or Tribal Court

-MDC will comply with all known orders of protection, no contact orders, restraining orders, or similar lawful orders issued by criminal, civil, or tribal courts.
-Students, faculty, and employees should notify and provide a copy of such an order to their supervisor, Human Resources, and the appropriate Campus Public Safety Department.
+College Policy Regarding Orders of Protection, No Contact Orders, Restraining Orders, or Similar Lawful Orders Issued by a Criminal, Civil, or Tribal Court faculty, and employees should notify and provide a copy of such an order to their supervisor, Human Resources, and the appropriate Campus Public Safety Department.
 The college will provide reasonable accommodations to employees and students such as: change of campus, academic schedule, or other No Contact Orders to actively avoid all persons involved.